sarahleavitt/nbPaper1/README.md

 This program is used to run a sensitivity analysis of the pathogen genome length.
-It simulates one outbreak and then simulates pathogen genomes of various lengths multiple times.
+It simulates one outbreak and then simulates pathogen genomes of various lengths nSim times.
 Then it calculates various summaries of the SNP distances across the outbreaks.
 This is run by "GenomeQsub.qsub" with no inputs.